 This kind of stubbornness requires plenty of patience.
 Never use harsh words or result to stricter techniques if your Shorkie puppies are not cooperative.
 The best way to training him is through kind words, a consistent schedule, and lots of doggy treats.

 Training should start when the Yorkie Tzu is a little pup.
-Puppies are more responsive and at this age, it is easy to shape his temperament as well.
+Puppies are responsive, and at this age, it is easy to shape his temperament as well.
 Successful training also requires you to anticipate your dog’s behavior.

-Playtime is important to a Yorkie Tzu pup.
-He has so much energy to let out otherwise he becomes grumpy or menacing.
+Playtime is essential to a Yorkie Tzu pup.
+He has so much energy to let out.
+Otherwise, he becomes grumpy or menacing.
 So always spare some time to exercise his little body which will make him healthier and happy.

 When you go out for a walk in the park, let the fluffy guy tag along.
 Get a Frisbee while at it and train him on how to run after and retrieve items.
 No time for the park?
 No problem, get him a squeaky ball he can chase around the apartment.